systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ## Contribution Schedules

+Contribution Schedules are the standard method for uploading employer contributions into the system.
+All regular employer contributions must be submitted using the Contribution Schedule process.
+The Batch Contributions method should only be used for processing irregular contributions that cannot be submitted through the standard Contribution Schedule workflow.

 The **Contribution Schedules** window lists all the contribution schedules generated in the system to date.
 Through the window, a new contribution schedule can be generated and emailed to establishments or downloaded among other operations.
 See screenshot below: